OskarAsplin/spotifest/README.md

 - Festival pages with current and previous lineups
 - Artist pages to see which festivals each artist is attending
 - Adjustable matching parameters: playlist selector, area, time frame
-- Search bar to search for artists and festivals
+- Search field to search for artists and festivals

 ## How it works